-This is an 8-hour course consisting of 2 hours in the classroom, 4 hours riding, lunch, and breaks (bag lunch and snacks suggested).
-Students must have a motorcycle endorsement or motorcycle learners permit and provide their own motorcycle.
+This is an 8-hour course consisting of 1-hour classroom, 5-hours riding, lunch, and breaks (bag lunch and snacks suggested).
+Students must have a motorcycle endorsement and provide their own motorcycle.
 Students are required to provide documentation to show the motorcycle is properly insured and legally registered in their name.
 Required documentation will be checked prior to the start of class, students not providing all required documentation will not be allowed to attend the course.
 The motorcycle will also be required to pass an instructor's pre-ride check.

 |Classroom Instruction Covers||Riding Instruction Covers||To Successfully Complete the Course, Students Must|

 |Rider and motorcycle preparation||A review of basic skills||Attend classroom and riding sessions|

 |Advanced street riding strategies||Advanced braking, cornering, and swerving||Pass both a multiple choice knowledge test and a riding skill evaluation|